A Timeline of Viral Corporate Branding Triumphs: The Rollercoaster Ride of Logos and Laughs

 3. Nike’s “Just Do It”: Three Words That Ran Miles

-When Nike launched its “Just Do It” campaign in 1988, it was like hitting a home run in the first inning of the Industry Series.
-The phrase evolved into a global mantra, fueling athletes’ ambitions and turning gym-averse folks into fitness enthusiasts overnight.
+When Nike launched its “Just Do It” campaign in 1988, it was like hitting a home run in the first inning of the World Series.
+The phrase became a global mantra, fueling athletes’ ambitions and turning gym-averse folks into fitness enthusiasts overnight.
 It’s the kind of viral success that leaves branding experts nodding in appreciation, similar to Austinites savoring a brisket at Franklin Barbecue.

 The Anatomy of a Branding Triumph